WietseWind/rippled-ws-client/README.md

  - `Origin` (string) to specify the WebSocket Origin
  - `ConnectTimeout` (number, default: 15) to specify the connect timeout in seconds, after which a new attempt to connect will take place
  - `MaxConnectTryCount` (number, default: `undefined` (indefinite)) to specify the max. connection attempts after an Error will be thrown. **This only affects the very first connection, once connected succesfully, it will try to reconnect indefinitely**
+ - `NoUserAgent` (boolean, default: `false`) to instruct the client not to send a user agent header when using the W3C web client (required for stock unproxied rippled nodes)

 ### Disconnecting